Jay Bhattacharya

-Jayanta Bhattacharya (born 1968) is an American physician-scientist and health economist who has served as the 18th director of the National Institutes of Health since 2025.
+Jayanta Bhattacharya (born 1968) is an American health economist, trained as a physician, who has served as the 18th director of the National Institutes of Health since 2025.
+Bhattacharya had additionally served as the acting director of the Centers for Disease Control and Prevention since.

+Bhattacharya earned his M.D. and Ph.D. in economics from Stanford University.
+He does not practice medicine but specializes in health economics.
 Bhattacharya was a professor of medicine, economics, and health research policy at Stanford University until March 2025, when he left his position and became an emeritus professor so that he could start his position at the National Institutes of Health (NIH).
 He also was an investigator at Stanford's Center for Demography and Economics of Health and Aging whose research focused on the economics of health care.
 In November 2024, President Donald Trump named Bhattacharya as his choice to lead the NIH, and he was confirmed by the United States Senate on March 25, 2025.

 Bhattacharya is the first Indian American to lead the NIH.
 He opposed the lockdowns and mask mandates imposed in 2020 as a response to the COVID-19 pandemic.
-With Martin Kulldorff and Sunetra Gupta, he was a co-author in 2020 of the Great Barrington Declaration.
+With Martin Kulldorff and Sunetra Gupta, he was a co-author in 2020 of the Great Barrington Declaration, which advocated lifting COVID-19 restrictions on lower-risk groups to develop herd immunity through widespread infection, while promoting the fringe notion that vulnerable people could be simultaneously protected from the virus.

 Early life and education

 Bhattacharya was born in 1968 in Kolkata, India, to a Bengali Hindu family.
 He later became a naturalized American citizen.

-At Stanford University, he completed both a Bachelor of Arts (B.A.) and Master of Arts (M.A.) in economics in 1990, graduating with honors and earning membership in Phi Beta Kappa.
-While in college, Bhattacharya converted to Christianity.
-He continued his studies at Stanford, simultaneously pursuing a medical degree and a doctorate in economics.
-He earned his Doctor of Medicine (M.D.) from the Stanford University School of Medicine in 1997 and completed his Ph.D. at Stanford in economics, econometrics, and health economics in 2000.
-His doctoral dissertation, "Lifetime returns to specialization in medicine," was supervised by professor Thomas MaCurdy.
+Bhattacharya graduated with honors from Stanford University with both a Bachelor of Arts and a Master of Arts degree in economics in 1990, earning membership in Phi Beta Kappa.
+While in college, he converted to Christianity.
+He then simultaneously pursued a medical degree and a doctorate in economics at Stanford, earning his Doctor of Medicine (M.D.) from the Stanford University School of Medicine in 1997 and his Ph.D. from Stanford in economics, econometrics, and health economics in 2000.
+His doctoral dissertation, Lifetime returns to specialization in medicine, was supervised by professor Thomas MaCurdy.